 - Tips for selecting future courses

-If you’re dealing with a stressed son or daughter during the term, remember that the feeling of being overwhelmed is actually a common experience for first-year students.
+If you’re dealing with a stressed student during the term, remember that the feeling of being overwhelmed is actually a common experience for first-year students.
 They might discover new hurdles such as learning how to study or manage time because courses could require them to read multiple chapters for just one subject each week.

 - Academic stress: Students are generally expected to achieve a 65% average in first year in order to continue at university.
 They are often surprised to find that their average may drop 10%-15% compared to what they were used to achieving in high school.
 A variety of on-campus resources are available to help a student who is having academic difficulty.
 Check the list below so that you can encourage your child to reach out to these resources.

 - Homesickness: Some students who are living away from home experience homesickness early in the term.
 They suddenly realize how important their family is!
-Waterloo’s Health Services department has good information about coping with these feelings that you can share with your son or daughter.
+Waterloo’s Health Services department has good information about coping with these feelings that you can share with your student.

-- Talking to your stressed student: The Empowering Parents of First-Year College Students guide lists several suggestions for dealing with an upsetting call from a stressed-out child:
+- Talking to your stressed student: The Empowering Parents of First-Year College Students guide lists several suggestions for dealing with an upsetting call from a stressed-out student:

 - “Understand the immediacy of the call: Is it a big problem or just a bad day?”

 - “Be an effective listener.”
 Listening without judging is hard but is a sign of caring.
-Often your son or daughter may simply need to vent and let off steam.
+Often your student may simply need to vent and let off steam.

 - “Empathize and encourage.”